bleepr/bleepr.github.io/cameron.markdown

 The relay runs on Linux, a special cut down distribution called DietPi is used which comes with the bare minimum packages installed to prevent the relay wasting system resources running services that are never used.
+This also improves security as there is a limited number of services that could be potentially attacked.
+FreeBSD was tested initially due to it's simplicity for applications such as this however we experienced some major issues with compatibility between it and the Bluetooth adapter.

 Supervisord is used to manage all the processes running on the device - It starts them automatically on boot and handles restarting processes if any fail.